DinoChiesa/get-gcp-access-token/README.md

    }
    ```

 That is all one-time work.
+(For the curious, all of this has been "done for you"
+if you are using the gcloud command line tool.
+When you use `gcloud auth
+print-access-token`, it is using it's own app, it's own `client_id` and
+`client_secret` etc., that has been previously provisioned.)

 Now, to get a token , you can do the following as many times as you like:

 1. invoke the script, specifying the credentials file you downloaded:
    ```